unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-have-attributes.md

 >The JS stock it up 9.5%</div>
 ```

-You can also assert the values of the attributes, this uses [to
+You can also assert the values of attributes.
+This uses [to
 satisfy](http://unexpected.js.org/assertions/any/to-satisfy) semantics, which
-means you only need to mention the tree expected of data you want to assert:
+means you only need to mention the subset of the attributes that you want to assert:

 ```js
 expect(element, 'to have attributes', {